Jumio/mobile-cordova/README.md

 Official Jumio Mobile SDK plugin for Apache Cordova

+This plugin is compatible with version 2.12.0 of the Jumio SDK.
+This is the final update to the Cordova plugin — future SDK compatibility can not be guaranteed.
+If you have questions, please reach out to your Account Manager or contact Jumio Support at support@jumio.com or https://support.jumio.com

 ## Compatibility
 With this release, we only ensure compatibility with the latest Cordova versions and plugins.
 At the time of this release, the following minimum versions are supported: